nilu-24/iris_predictor/README.md

 # iris_predictor
 Streamlit app for predicting flower species using the UCI iris dataset.
-Used sepal and petal lengths and widths to predict flower species using multiclass logistic regression.
+Used sepal and petal lengths and widths to predict flower species using Sklearn's multiclass logistic regression.